(Updated October 2019 the 2nd)

 The cheapest one is the alcohol burner, but unlike the butane burner, we need to buy and add denatured alcohol.
 And usually, it’s easy to spill alcohol out.
 We can even choose a halogen lamp but it’s really expensive for most of the people.

 As far as I’m concerned, brewing syphon it’s a nice experience, especially when brewing it at home with some friends.
+It’s just not about aesthetic but it also produces outstanding coffee.
 So, as soon as you can manage with all the variables such as temperature, particle size distribution, ratio and time, you can surprise them serving the cleanest, crisp cup of coffee they have ever drunk.

 One of the famous Syphon Coffee Maker is the 5-cup Hario NEXT Glass with Silicone Handle and it’s on sale for £82.50.